-The Eureka Mighty Mite actually snagged the top spot, earning an 8 out of 10 for its exceptional performance in this metric.
-This highly maneuverable little vacuum easily cleans stairs, reaching up to 9 standard step before requiring you to move the canister.
+The Eureka Mighty Mite and the BLACK+DECKER AirSwivel Lite actually tied for the top spot, both earning an 8 out of 10 for their exceptional performance in this metric.
+The Mighty Mite — a highly maneuverable little vacuum easily cleans stairs, reaching up to 9 standard steps before requiring you to move the canister.

 It's also very light, so it's not too much effort when you actually move the main body of the vacuum.
-This canister vacuum also scored well in our maneuverability test, though the Shark Rotator and both Dyson models did navigate the test course with just a little bit more finesse.
+This canister vacuum from Eureka also scored well in our maneuverability test, though the Shark Rotator, APEX, and both Dyson models did navigate the test course with just a little bit more finesse.
 The Eureka was less effort to push and pull, requiring the least exertion of the entire group.

-Following the Eureka, the Shark Rotator, the Navigator Lift-Away Professional, the Dyson Cinetic, the Dyson Ball Animal 2, the Hoover Sprint QuickVac, and the Bissell Zing all earned a 7 out of 10 for their excellent performance when it comes to our Handling metric.
+Following the Eureka, the Shark APEX, the Shark Rotator, the Navigator Lift-Away Professional, the Dyson Cinetic, the Dyson Ball Animal 2, the Hoover Sprint QuickVac, and the Bissell Zing all earned a 7 out of 10 for their excellent performance when it comes to our Handling metric.

 The Zing doesn't have anywhere close to the reach of the Ball Animal 2, only reaching about 7 steps.
 However, it is significantly lighter, making it very easy to carry up the stairs with you while cleaning.
 The Sprint QuickVac has a similar reach to the Zing, but is just a bit heavier to carry.

-The Shark Rotator, the Navigator Lift-Away Professional, and the Dyson Cinetic reached almost as far as the Zing — about 6 steps, but are considerably heavier.
-However, the Shark Rotator, Navigator Lift-Away Professional, Dyson Cinetic, and Dyson Ball Animal 2 earned the highest marks overall in our test course, maneuvering through it flawlessly.
+The Shark Rotator, the Shark APEX, the Navigator Lift-Away Professional, and the Dyson Cinetic reached almost as far as the Zing — about 6 steps, but are considerably heavier.
+However, the Shark Rotator, the APEX, Navigator Lift-Away Professional, Dyson Cinetic, and Dyson Ball Animal 2 earned the highest marks overall in our test course, maneuvering through it flawlessly.

-Next, the Miele, Oreck XL, and Navigator Deluxe all earned a 6 out for their overall handling.
-The Navigator Deluxe has exceptional reach, but got bumped out of the top groups by its relatively mediocre handling and the moderate effort it took to push or pull the vacuum cleaner.
+Next, the Miele, Oreck XL, Bissell Zing Rewind and Navigator Deluxe all earned a 6 out for their overall handling.
+The Navigator Deluxe has exceptional reach, but got bumped out of the top groups by its relatively mediocre handling and the moderate effort it took to push or pull the vacuum.

 Moving up in the ranks slightly, the Bissell 9595A and the Hoover WindTunnel tied for the second to last position in our Handling metric, both earning a 5 out of 10 for their average showing.
 Both of these vacuums had decently long reaches, making it up 8 stairs and weren't terribly heavy.